Designed to create the conditions for a marketing ecosystem that works better for brands and consumers.

-The World Federation of Advertisers has published a Global Media Charter, designed to create the conditions for a marketing ecosystem that works better for brands and consumers.
-The document is available at www.wfanet.org/mediacharter.
+The WFA Global Media Charter is designed to create the conditions for a marketing ecosystem that works better for brands and consumers and available for download at www.wfanet.org/mediacharter.

 Developed by more than ten of the world’s top advertisers as well as advertiser associations in the top ten global ad markets, the Global Media Charter sets out eight clear ‘Principles for Partnership’ designed to create a better, more balanced, digital marketing ecosystem.